 Capitalize University when it's standing alone when referring to Stanislaus State: the University.
 (This is contrary to the AP Stylebook.)

-Capitalize only the complete and official names of colleges, schools, divisions, departments, offices and official bodies (such as Board of Trustees, Academic Senate, Veterans Affairs Office, College of Business Administration, Stockton Center).
+Capitalize only the complete and official names of colleges, schools, divisions, departments, offices and official bodies (such as Board of Trustees, Academic Senate, Veterans Affairs Office, College of Business Administration, Stockton Campus).

 Do Not Capitalize

 - city of Turlock, except when referring specifically to an action of the city’s governmental agency, as in My business license was issued by the City of Turlock.

 - classes: freshman, sophomore, junior, senior; note, however, the increasing use of first-year, second-year, etc.